CONSTITUTION & BY-LAWS

 - Duties of the Secretary.
 The Secretary shall keep a record of all minutes of the Society’s regular and business meetings, and shall publish the minutes in the Society newsletter.

 - Board Members at Large.
-The Board Members at Large have no specific duties, but assist the President and other Officers as needed.
+The Board Members at Large have no specific duties but to assist the President and other Officers as needed.

 - The term of office for all Officers shall be one year.